 Something that you may run into, specifically with some online subscriptions, is that they may not accept credit cards.
-This is a way of protecting themselves from fraud and it isn’t because of your card, your credit issuer, or anything you have done.
+This is a way of protecting themselves from fraud and not because of your card, your credit issuer, or anything you have done.
 Some purchases, like lottery tickets, may not allow you to use credit cards either for the same reason.

 Credit Card Statements

 At the end of every billing cycle, you will be mailed a credit card statement.
-Your credit card statement has two functions: it is a summary of all of your account activity in the specified period and it is your monthly bill.
+Your credit card statement has two functions: It is a summary of all of your account activity in the specified period, and it is your monthly bill.
 You can usually choose to receive your credit card statements through the mail or electronically.

-Every credit card issuer will have statements that look a little different but the information included in your credit statement will always be the same.
+Every credit card issuer will have statements that look a little different, but the information included in your credit statement will always be the same.
 When you receive it, you will see that it is broken up into the following sections.

 This section is the most important one on the entire document because this is where you can see your current balance, which is how much you owe for this billing cycle.
 The current balance is calculated based on any purchases you made during the billing cycle and any interest you may have incurred if you have been carrying a balance.